Towards practical quantum position verification: Quantitative considerations for scheme 1

 \subsection{Bob performs information processing with electronic circuits}

-Steps \ref{bverify} and \ref{breply} comprise $B$ receiving Alice's query signal encoded in photons, converting these to electronic signals, authenticating the request originated from Alice, and then encoding the reply in photons and transmitting to $A_i$, for $i=1,2$.
+Steps \ref{bverify} and \ref{breply} comprise $B$ receiving Alice's query signal encoded in light or other electromagnetic signals, converting these to electronic signals, authenticating the request originated from Alice, and then encoding the reply in light or other electromagnetic signals and transmitting to $A_i$, for $i=1,2$.
 In practice, a circuit comprising FPGAs could be used to perform these computations as fast as possible.
+Note that the signals exchanged between Alice and Bob \edit{in the position verification protocol are classical.
+Hence they} can be sufficiently intense to deal with losses and errors.
+This is a \edit{significant} practical advantage compared to position authentication schemes that need to transmit quantum states between Alice and Bob (e.g., \cite{patent, malaney2010location,chandran2009position,BCS22,ES23}).

-As an illustration, we take $n \sim 30$, with $\gamma = 0$.
-An FPGA simply needds to compare received and stored key strings.
+As an illustration, we take $n \sim 62$, with $\gamma = 0$.
+We note that because our scheme only involves classical communication and classical processing, it is sensible to assume zero errors, in contrast to schemes that require quantum communication or \edit{quantum information processing}.
+An FPGA simply needs to compare received and stored key strings.
 Ref. \cite{VMHBBZ16} performed in 2016 completed a round including more complex computations and communication between adjacent FPGAs with a string of 128 bits in 1.8 $\mu$s.
-With these devices, assuming processing time is approximately linear in string length, our simpler computation with $n=30$ bits should be completed within $\leq 0.5 \mu$s, giving uncertainty of $\leq 150$m in $B$'s location.
+With these devices, assuming processing time is approximately linear in string length, our simpler computation with $n=62$ bits should be completed within $\leq 0.88 \mu$s, giving uncertainty of $\leq 264$m in $B$'s location.

 With state of the art FPGAs, we estimate that $B$'s verification might be completed within $\sim 10$ns, giving an uncertainty of $\sim 3$m in $B$'s location.